Cotton Fabric Types You Can Use To Sew Clothes With!

 Canvas

-Cotton canvas fabric is a sturdy fabric made from cotton fibre and is often used for making bags, tents, sails, and other heavy-duty items.
+Cotton canvas fabric is a sturdy fabric made from cotton fiber and is often used for making bags, tents, sails, and other heavy-duty items.
 Cotton canvas is made from tightly woven cotton threads, which makes it durable and resistant to tearing.
 It can also be dyed or painted easily.

 Cotton Jersey